joemoose/dungeoneers.d20/docs/combat.md

 ## Disengaging

 If you want to retreat to an adjacent zone while an enemy occupies your zone, you must first make a successful STR *or* DEX check to disengage from the fight.
 If you fail, the enemy makes a free attack against you as you retreat from the zone.

+## Warbands

+When you battle a group of identical opponents, such as a gang of brigands, each with the same attributes and weapons, the GM may combine the opponents into a single abstract unit or **warband**.
+A warband has the same attributes, HP, armor rating, and damage dice as a single unit member.

+Attacks by individuals against a warband are **impaired** unless they have the *blast* quality.
+Attacks by a warband against an individual are **enhanced** and deal *blast* damage.
+Attacks by a warband can not be dodged or parried while defending.

+When a warband takes critical damage, it immediately fails morale and routs.
+If a warband is reduced to zero STR, it’s destroyed.